Cryotherapy for Cancer

 How long does the cryotherapy procedure take?

-Can cryotherapy be used alone or with other treatments?
+Can cryotherapy be used in combination with other cancer treatments?

 If you have any feedback, please get in touch.